 In our latest photography cheat sheet we answer the question ‘What is a macro lens?’.
 In our infographic we explain some of the finer points of using macro lenses and illustrate the effects different magnifications can produce with your subjects.

 In our latest Professional Photographer to the Rescue series post our pro shares his best macro nature photography tips to help our apprentice learn how to take pin-sharp pictures of wildflowers, lichen, butterflies and much more.

 How can you make small things look good?
 The secret to creative close-up photography isn’t in the things, but in how you approach them.
 And especially how you frame them.

 Learning lists of rules can help you think about photography, but they can be more confusing than useful while you’re trying to do it.
 Aim instead for the sweet spot between theory and practice, and you can make both work well for you.
 In this guide we’ll explain some easy ways to strike that balance with your close-up photography and show you how to make interesting pictures from just about anything.

 In our latest Professional Photographer to the Rescue post we share our best garden photography tips for any camera, in any garden!
 Our quick guide shows you how to compose, expose and how to take professional pictures of plants you can be proud of.

-In our latest DIY Photography Hacks post we appeal to macro lovers everywhere and show you how to make a simple light tent using 3-ring binders, which you can use to diffuse sunlight for shooting outdoor flower photography.
+In our latest DIY Photography Hacks post we show you how to make a simple light tent using 3-ring binders, which you can use to diffuse sunlight for shooting outdoor flower photography.